Everything you need to know about real estate in Germany

 Differences In Mortgage Rates

 The first important question is whether the mortgage rates for financing a home are different from financing a rental apartment, which we can answer with a “no”, based on our experience as financial advisors.
-In general, a bank will look at your financial situation and see if you are able to repay the loan you want to take out.
+In general, a bank will look at your financial situation and see if you are able to repay the mortgage you want to take out.

 It should also be noted that some banks do not have specific requirements.
-This means concretely that there may be differences in mortgage rates.
+This means concretely that there may be slight differences in mortgage rates.
 However, in almost all cases the interest rate will be the same.
 Fortunately, real differences do not arise from the form of investment, but from a tax perspective, but more on that later.
-If you need help choosing a loan, you can calculate the current best real estate loans here.
+If you need help choosing a mortgage, you can calculate the current best real estate loans here.

 Do you need help finding the best real estate loan in Germany?
 Let’s find the best possible interest rate together for you.